 Learning why your customers are leaving and fixing these problems will hopefully reduce your customer churn rate (the number of people who stop being customers of your business).
-It’s estimated that the cost of customers switching due to poor service is $1.6 trillion in the US alone.
-Keeping your customers happy and with your business can help keep revenues flowing in and lower the amount you’re spending on acquiring new customers.
+Some estimates put the cost of customers switching due to poor service at $1.6 trillion in the US alone.
+Keeping your customers happy and with your business can help keep revenue flowing in and lower the amount you’re spending on acquiring new customers.

 Customer experience is not something that you make one adjustment to and then it’s done.
-It is an area of your business that needs constant work as customer expectations change, you acquire new customers and your team or technology changes.
+It is an area of your business that needs constant work with evolving customer expectations, new customer acquisitions and as your team or technology changes.

-This is why it's important that customer experience is a core metric across the business.
-That way you’ll be continuously finding ways to improve and additional products or services to offer which will lead to growth of your business.
+This is why it's important to actively track and measure customer experience across the business.
+That way you’ll be continuously finding ways to improve products or services which will lead to growth of your business.
 You’ll also keep your customers for longer, reducing costs which can be reinvested into the business.

 When you begin looking at customer experience, it’s normal to start with the customer service team as they have a big impact.
-But with 59% of everyday transactions being made via digital payment, the digital customer experience cannot be overlooked.
+Taking into account that 59% of everyday transactions are being made via digital payment, the digital customer experience cannot be overlooked.

 There is a lot of technology out there impacting the digital customer experience.
-Steps like providing answers to frequently asked questions via a chatbot and allowing self-service for actions like returns will speed up processes for your customers, rather than having to wait to speak with a person.
+Steps like providing answers to frequently asked questions via a chatbot and allowing self-service for actions like returns will speed up processes for your customers.
 This also frees up your customer service team to deal with more complex issues that technology cannot solve yet.

 7. Monitoring and acting on customer pain points makes for a great customer experience